hphilpotts/veg-app-frontend/README.md

 - Upon further digging I found that the `window.fetch()` approach considered above would not work either: as such I went back and updated my backend API to use PUT requests where a `request.body` is required for document selection.
 - Frontend updated to use a `put` method which finally works!
 Needs refactoring and cleaning up but a major learn for me and a substantial blocker overcome.

+- `logoutHandler` updated to also clear `currentWeek` state using `nullWeek` object.

+- `checkForCurrentWeek` refactored, this included refactoring out the Axios PUT request w/ a userOwner body: this can now be reused elsewhere. _Had to use async to allow for a `.then().catch()`.

 ## Issues to resolve:
 - MUI themes currently being directly overridden using CSS - needs updating to use MUI Theming instead.